Fleur from C -et- C

 Where are you based?

 The C -et- C studio is currently based in Somerset and at the moment I travel between there and the little island of Jersey where my family are.
-I feel so lucky to currently have a mix of the country life and then also beach life.
+I feel so lucky to have a mix of the country life and then also beach life.

 Do you have a morning routine / daily ritual before arriving to your studio?

-Yes!
 My morning routine is something I swear by.
-I once heard the phrase 'your mornings make your days, your days make your weeks and your weeks make your years,' ~ since then, I try and make sure my mornings are nice and flow-y before starting work.
+I once heard the phrase 'your mornings make your days, your days make your weeks and your weeks make your years,' ~ since then, I have tried to make sure my mornings are nice and flowy before starting work.
+I love to start my day with a walk and a podcast, or at the very least some time in sunlight with a matcha and always some yoga.
+I have recently started getting into kundalini yoga too, which I find makes you feel like a different person after just a few minutes.

 What does a typical day at your studio look like?

-It normally starts with checking emails and getting on top of admin, ordering any supplies we may need and making sure all orders that are going out are ready for pick up.
+It normally starts with checking emails and getting on top of admin, ordering any supplies we may need and making sure all orders that are going out that day are ready for pick up.
 I'll check in with my lovely assistant Abi to chat about any custom requests or see if there's any extra materials we might need.
+Most recently my afternoons have been spent speaking with the new incredibly talented makers who are slowly coming becoming part of the C -et- C community.
+It's my new favourite thing to do.
+I love asking questions and finding out how they arrived at their craft, who inspires them and what a day in their studio looks like.

 How would you describe the Couper et Coudre ethos?